Dan Margulis: Body of work

 At a presentation to MIT faculty and graduate students in 2007, Margulis introduced the "picture-postcard workflow", which he claimed to yield better correction results in shorter times than did traditional methods of image enhancement.
 He proposed a three-stage approach.
 First, any obvious problems with color are corrected.
 Second, contrast is enhanced without changing the color of the first step.
 Third, more pleasing color is incorporated, usually in LAB.
 The proposal suggested replacing the traditional method of color correction, where one step is intended to solve color and contrast problems simultaneously.
 The new workflow was set out in detail, with accompanying video presentations, in his 2013 book Modern Photoshop Color Workflow.

 In 2020, Margulis released a new translation, with substantial supporting material and graphics, of the classic 1839 text On the Law of Simultaneous Contrast of Colors by M.E.
 Chevreul.

 In 2001, Margulis was one of the first three members, and the only writer, inducted into the Photoshop Hall of Fame.
+He was the 2023 recipient of the Progress Award, the highest honor given by the Photographic Society of America, recognizing “a person who has made an outstanding contribution to the progress of photography or an allied subject.”

-In the United States, his small-group, hands-on courses in these subjects are sponsored by Sterling Ledet & Associates, Inc. In Europe, he has taught in German, Italian, Spanish and English.
+In the United States, his small-group, hands-on courses in these subjects were sponsored by Sterling Ledet & Associates, Inc. In Europe, he has taught in German, Italian, Spanish and English.